seek4science/seek/tech/releases/index.md

 If you have any comments or feedback about a release, then please [Contact Us](/contacting-us.html)

+## Version 1.12.3

+Release date: _5th August 2022_

+Small bug fix release that patches an issue introduced by the previous release causing a 404 when trying to filter using a search term.

 ## Version 1.12.2

 Release date: _28th July 2022_